- Home

 Music is one of our enhancer subjects within school and we have a Long Term Plan with a focus for each year group.
 The Long Term Plan is closely matched with the Charanga scheme of work and the National Curriculum.
 Charanga follows a structured pattern of lessons for each year group, ensuring all children have the opportunity to access a range of genres, skills and instruments during their allocated music time.
 Units of work are progressive and build on prior learning in each year group.

-As well as weekly music lessons, peripatetic teachers visit school to deliver bespoke violin and drum lessons to pupils from Key Stage 1 and Key Stage 2.
+As well as weekly music lessons, which are taught alternating half terms, peripatetic teachers visit school to deliver bespoke violin and drum lessons to pupils from Key Stage 1 and Key Stage 2.
 This enhances our curriculum and allows children with an interest in performance to access further learning.
 In EYFS, local musicians Tiny Tweeties visit the class regularly to provide opportunities for our younger pupils to join in with rhymes, songs and performance.

-Pupils in Year 3 and Year 5 learn how to read music and play an instrument across the year.
-Year 3 learn how to play the ocarina and these skills develop further, in Year 5, as pupils learn to play the recorder which ensures they have opportunities to build on prior knowledge.
+Pupils across all year groups learn how to read music and play an instrument across the year.
+Charanga offers opportunities for pupils to learn how to play the glockenspiel and recorder and these skills develop further which ensures they have opportunities to build on prior knowledge.

-The whole school takes part in festivals at our local church such as Harvest, Christmas and Easter; this allows our pupils to engage in whole school activity and encourages choral singing.
+The whole school takes part in festivals such as Christmas and Easter; this allows our pupils to engage in whole school activity and encourages choral singing.
 Every year group has opportunities to perform and share music, listen and appraise and improvise.
 Singing is a highly valued aspect of our music curriculum and our pupils are taught to sing with increased accuracy, control, fluency and expression as they progress through school.

 Assessment takes place across lessons, at the end of each topic and across the school year.
 Teachers use this assessment to inform their planning for future learning and identify those pupils that may need extra support, likewise, those pupils that may show a particular strength in some aspects of music.